mosaicnetworks/monetd/docs/monetd_configuration.rst

 You would not normally need to access these configuration files directly.
-The ``monetd config`` tool provides a CLI interfaces to set up a Monet network.
+The ``monetd config`` tool provides a CLI interfaces to set up a Monet Toolchain network.
 The command ``monetd config location --expanded`` provides further details of the filepaths used for your instance.

 Eth
 ---